Saas

 Challenges

-• Conditional branching was messy and complicated.
+Conditional branching was messy, complicated and esoteric.

-• There was no efficient way to add new steps to the workflow or organize the structure.
+There was no efficient way to add new steps to the workflow or organize the structure.

 Keyword Workflows, circa 2021